The Top 10 Grocery Store Items in America

-Americans spend the most money of all on carbonated drinks at the grocery store, a total of $12 billion per year.
-Soda is also the second most likely item to be on sale at the grocery store, according to research by Frugal Friday, a regular column with tips on saving money, on the website foodonthetable.com.
+Drink up!
+Americans spend the most on carbonated drinks at the grocery store, a total of $12 billion per year.
+Soda is also the second most likely item to be on sale at the grocery store.

+Got milk?
 The tab for milk among Americans is a staggering $11.2 billion annually.
-Though the cost of milk is often discussed, especially when it increases in price, milk is on Right Health's list of the 10 best foods to consume.
+Though the cost of milk is often discussed, especially when it increases in price, milk is among the 10 best foods to consume.
 Milk contains a lot of vitamin D and calcium for the price.

+Pass the butter!
 Americans spend about $10 billion annually on bread and rolls at the grocery store alone.
-But buying "wheat bread" doesn't necessarily mean it's healthier.
+Remember: Buying "wheat bread" doesn't necessarily mean it's healthier.
 Look for the first ingredient to be "100 percent whole wheat" or "100 percent whole grain" for the healthiest choice.

 Americans spend about $8 billion every year on salty snacks.
 Salty snacks are nearly always on sale at the store, too, alternating among potato chips one week, pretzels another week and other salty snacks on the remaining weeks before the cycle starts again.

 Cereal in colorful packaging with delicious-looking pictures helps Americans spend about $6 billion on adult and children's cereal every year.
 Major manufacturers have begun adding fiber to many super-sweet varieties targeted at children, somewhat improving their nutritional benefits.

+Raise a glass!
 Wine alone accounts for about $5.5 billion of Americans' grocery store expenditures each year.
-That figure doesn't count wine purchased in drug stores, discount stores and stores that only sell alcohol.
+That figure doesn't count wine purchased in drug stores, discount stores and stores that sell only alcohol.